Sarah Wilson:

 So how do we keep living, loving, choosing, creating, when the ground feels unstable beneath our feet?
 Should we have children?
 Plan for the future?
 Invest, prepare, or opt out?
 And how do we stay open-hearted without tipping into doom and despair?

-In conversation with HerCanberra’s Emma MacDonald, Sarah Wilson invites us into a courageous, compassionate discussion about how to live fully, beautifully and wisely through uncertain times—and why joy, meaning and tenderness still matter now more than ever.
+In conversation with national Board member for Women in Media and HerCanberra’s Emma MacDonald, Sarah Wilson leads a courageous and compassionate dialogue on how to live fully, beautifully, and wisely in uncertain times - exploring why joy, meaning, and tenderness matter now more than ever.

 “A beautiful and uplifting book” – Liam Neeson